ananyarao10/hackrice-game-development-starter-code/README.md

 - Incorporate new game mechanics, such as power-ups or level progression
 - Modify how health bars, score counters, and other indicators are displayed and updated
 - Design start screens, pause menus, and game-over screens
-- Implement a save and load feature that allows players to save their progress and resume from where they left off
+- Implement a save and load feature that allows players to save their progress and resume the game

 By exploring different ways to level up your game, you can create a more engaging and dynamic experience for players.
 Use these suggestions as a starting point to experiment and build upon the features in your game and don't forget to have fun!